 "We know folks crave our flavors and our margaritas.
 They're bigger and bolder than the ordinary chain on the corner, and we're out to be loud and proud about saying so."

-Today, Tumbleweed Tex-Mex Grill & Margarita Bar is 28 restaurants strong throughout Kentucky, Indiana and Ohio, with 3 food court cafés and 14 locations licensed internationally.
+Today, Tumbleweed Tex-Mex Grill & Margarita Bar is 25 restaurants strong throughout Kentucky, Indiana and Ohio and 14 locations licensed internationally.

 A wholly-owned subsidiary, Custom Food Solutions (CFS), operates from a state-of-the-art facility, equipped with the very latest food service development and production technology.
 CFS serves a variety of restaurant and institutional food providers.
 Tumbleweed is its largest client.